Please enter your name, email and zip code below to sign up!

 Free temporary shelter is available to homeless men and women in severe financial need.
 Low-cost housing also is available to men and women living on pensions or social security.

-Here in the Del Oro Division, we also have Adult Rehabilitation Programs.
+Here in the Del Oro Division, we also have two Adult Rehabilitation Programs. ("Programs" are a little different from "Centers.")
 These are specialized, six-month programs for men who need help dealing with addiction and other serious life problems.

 Our Reno Adult Rehabilitation Program (ARP) is a place of hope and new beginnings dedicated to rebuilding men's lives.
 A 70-bed facility, the program includes Christian Bible study and chapel services, group and individual counseling, anger management classes, work therapy, resume writing, guidance on re-entry into the community, alumni support and more.

 The George Walker Center Adult Rehabilitation Program provides a residential treatment program including components of counseling, work therapy, 12-step recovery coursework, as well as classes in chemical dependency, parenting, anger management and addiction studies to men and women who could not otherwise afford rehabilitation services.
 Since its inception, the Chico ARP has consistently provided treatment services to an average of 200 individuals annually, and has successfully graduated over 350 individuals.

 Each year nationally, The Salvation Army equips over 150,000 people to:

 Through holistic work therapy, group and individual counseling sessions, spiritual direction, and life-skills development, residents learn to abandon substance reliance.